 The north-west London Borough of Camden was created from the former area of the metropolitan boroughs of Hampstead, Holborn, and is arguably the most bustling and diverse of the London boroughs, home to iconic locations as Hampstead, Bloomsbury, Kentish Town and Primrose Hill.
 Regent's Park (and London Zoo) is within the borough and the scenic Regent's Canal cuts right through.

 Being only 5 minutes from central London by tube keeps house prices high, with the average price around £1m.

 What are the council tax bands in London Borough of Camden?

 Camden is situated in London Borough of Camden.
 Council tax bands are as follows:

 |Band||London Borough of Camden Council Tax (2018/19)|

 Some conveyancing solicitors in Camden offer services on a price per hour basis and other firms will work for a fixed fee.

-Our panel of property lawyers work on a fixed legal fee basis, with no hidden fees.
+Your property lawyer will work on a fixed legal fee basis, with no hidden fees.
 Your quote will explain in detail what the fees and disbursements will be when your house purchase or sale completes.

 If, for whatever reason, your house purchase or sale does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.